 Support by the United States for implementing the Peace Agreement.
-To a significant degree, peace in the country is due to the contextually flexible collaboration between the U.S. and Colombian governments-this approach should continue.
-In particular, attempts by the United States Government to extradite former FARC or ELN officials should not jeopardize compromises reached on the issues of reconciliation and justice by the Colombian Government in its negotiations with these parties.
+To a significant degree, successful steps taken towards peace were possible because of the contextually flexible collaboration between the U.S. and Colombian governments-this approach should continue.

 Inclusion of basic standards for the protection of human rights in all aid programs.
-The ongoing demobilization of FARC ex-combatants must be closely monitored to ensure that violence is not perpetrated against them as they assemble in the concentration zones for their reintegration into society.
-The Colombian government must also ensure the safety of human and labor rights activists in rural areas, as there have been many reports of targeted political assassinations of human, labor, and political rights activists by anonymous criminal groups bent on derailing the implementation of the peace agreement.
+The Colombian government must ensure the safety of human and labor rights activists in rural areas, as there have been many reports of targeted political assassinations of human, labor, and political rights activists by anonymous criminal groups bent on derailing the implementation of the peace agreement.

 Increasing development and humanitarian aid to Colombia.
-The United States can make a significant contribution to the consolidation of peace and stability by focusing its foreign assistance on social and economic development, as well as continuing to provide aid to internally displaced persons.
+The United States can make a significant contribution to peace and stability by focusing its foreign assistance on social and economic development, as well as continuing to provide aid to internally displaced persons.
 U.S. aid should assist equitable economic development by supporting the extension of democratic and legal institutions in rural areas, promoting reconciliation through effective transitional justice mechanisms, and ensuring the long-term resilience of the countryside through sustainable environmental initiatives.